Dean Petrich was born September 15, 1950 in Seattle.

 graduated a half year early, and spent the second semester teaching five

-separate and totally unique classes of high school English at McNary High
+seperate and totally unique classes of high school English at McNary High

 around his neck, knew every person on campus by name, and was very active